Edna Purviance: 1927–1958: Retirement and later years

 For more than 30 years afterward, Edna Purviance lived quietly outside Hollywood.
 Purviance married John Squire, a Pan-American Airlines pilot, in 1938.
 They remained married until his death in 1945.

 Chaplin kept Purviance on his payroll.
 She received a small monthly salary from Chaplin's film company until she got married, and the payments resumed after her husband's death.
+She later played bit roles in Chaplin's last two American movies, Monsieur Verdoux and Limelight.

-"How could I forget Edna?"
+“How could I forget Edna?”
 Chaplin responded to an interviewer after her death.
 "She was with me when it all began."

+In her posthumously published memoir, actress Georgia Hale, who played opposite Chaplin in The Gold Rush (1925), reported that Chaplin always spoke affectionately of Purviance.
+Hale relates Chaplin’s account of an incident during the silent film era, when Chaplin and Purvience—he in “an old sweatshirt” and she in “a cotton house dress”—stopped at the exclusive Riverside Inn “looking like hoboes.”
+The head waiter, alarmed at the couple's appearance, ushered them to the back of the restaurant:

 Death

-On January 13, 1958, Edna Purviance died from throat cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
-Edna was 62 years old.
+On January 13, 1958, Purviance died from throat cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, aged 62.
 Her remains are interred at Grand View Memorial Park Cemetery in Glendale, California.

 In popular culture

 She was portrayed by Penelope Ann Miller in the film Chaplin (1992) and by Katie Maguire in the film Madcap Mabel (2010).

 In the TV series Peaky Blinders (series three, episode four), the character Tatiana Petrovna played by Gaite Jansen is said to resemble her.